XO-Appleton/MRIfIFd7jKq1ziBF/README.md

 ## Problem Statement

-Given the stock data of companies in 2020, predict their price change in the first quarter of 2021.
+Given the stock data of companies in 2020, predict their price change in the first quarter of 2021 and make recommendations.

 ## Data Description

 The stock data are stored as google sheets.

-Features are as follow:
+Features are as follows:

 Date - The date of the record.